Samantha Barks: Les Misérables and wider recognition (2012–2014)

 On 11 February 2013, Barks won Best Breakthrough Performance at the Elle Style Awards.
 Barks performed with her co-stars from the film Les Miserables at the 85th Academy Awards ceremony on 24 February 2013.
 Immediately after the Oscars, Barks flew to the Isle of Man to begin work on her second film, The Christmas Candle.
 In March 2013, Barks took part in the television special Andrew Lloyd Webber: 40 Musical Years for ITV, performing "Another Suitcase in Another Hall" in honor of Andrew Lloyd Webber.
 In June 2013, Barks performed at The Recording Academy Honors.
 The same month, Barks took part in the one-night only 24 Hour Plays at the Broad Stage Theater in Santa Monica, California.

 Barks played the role of Velma Kelly in the 2013 production of Chicago at the Hollywood Bowl in July 2013.
-In late 2013, Barks starred as the romantic lead in The Devil's Harvest, a film scheduled to be released in 2014, and co-starring Max Irons and Barry Pepper.
+In late 2013, Barks starred as the romantic lead in Bitter Harvest, a film released in 2017, and co-starring Max Irons and Barry Pepper.
 In October 2013, Barks played the part of Jules in the private workshop production of a potential musical of Bend It Like Beckham with a score by Howard Goodall, lyrics by Charles Hart, and book by Gurinder Chadha and Paul Mayeda Berges.

 Barks had a role in Dracula Untold, which was released on 10 October 2014.
 She portrayed Baba Yaga, an angelic woman who turns into an evil witch; however, her scenes were cut from the film.
 In 2014, Barks was cast in the ensemble drama A Hundred Streets and announced she would be returning to West End theatre in the revival of City of Angels directed by Josie Rourke with musical direction by Gareth Valentine and choreography by Stephen Mear.